-Failure of some 22kV equipment will result in supply outages to customers as backup circuit breakers operate to isolate the failed equipment.
-These customer outages would be for an estimated duration of two hours, which is the typical time it takes operators to travel to site and manually re-configure circuits to isolate the failed equipment and sequentially restore supply to as many customers as possible.
+The configuration of TGN mean that failure of some 66kV and 22kV equipment will result in supply outages to customers, as backup circuit breakers operate to isolate the failed equipment.
+The resultant supply outage would be for an estimated duration of two hours, which is the time typically required by operators to travel to site and manually re-configure circuits to isolate the failed equipment and sequentially restore supply to customers.

-Table 5 lists the estimated 22kV bus outage consequence factors for each major type of equipment based on the zone substation layout.
+Table 5 lists the estimated bus outage consequence factors for each major type of equipment based on the substation layout.

-Table 5: BN Bus Outage Consequence Factors
+Table 5: TGN Bus Outage Consequence Factors

-Equipment Estimated 22kV Bus Outage Consequence
+Equipment Estimated Bus Outage Consequence

+Transformer 0%

-22kV circuit breaker 55%
+22kV circuit breaker 54%

+66kV circuit breaker 25%

-22kV current transformer 55%
+22kV current transformer 54%

+66kV current transformer 25%

-22kV voltage transformer 50%
+22kV voltage transformer 56%

+66kV voltage transformer 0%

-6 Potential Credible Options
+6 Credible options

-This section outlines the potential credible options that have been considered to address the identified invest, and summarises the key works and costs associated with implementing these options.
-It presents both the credible and non-credible options considered.
-The draft project assessment report, which is the next stage of the RIT-D process, will consider the credibility of each option in further detail.
-At this stage, it should be noted that an option may not be credible if it fails to address the health and safety issues associated with the risk of asset failure.
+This section outlines the potential options that have been considered to address the identified need, and summarises the key works and costs associated with implementing these options.

+It presents both the credible and non-credible options considered, and, where relevant, outlines why particular option(s) are considered non-credible.

-The following potential credible options have been identified at BN:
+The following options have been identified to address the risk at TGN:

-- 1. Do nothing - 2.
-Retire one transformer - Retire one transformer and reduce residual risk through network support - 4.
+- 1. Do Nothing (counterfactual) - 2.
+Retire one transformer - 3.
+Retire one transformer and reduce residual risk through network support - 4.
 Network support to defer retirement and replacement - 5.
-Replace 66kV circuit breakers and poor condition 22kV circuit breakers - 6.
-Replace 66kV circuit breakers and all 22kV circuit breakers - 7.
-Replace 66kV and 22kV circuit breakers and form a ring bus
+Replace 22kV switchgear with new switchboard - 6.
+Replace two 66kV circuit breakers and 22kV switchgear - 7.
+Integrated replacement